giocoal/word-embedding-italian-literature/README.md

-# Data Semantics: diachronic analysis of tópoi in Italian literature
+# Distributional Semantics (Word2Vec): the evolution of tópoi in the Italian literary tradition

 ## Requirements
 * python 3.7+